MozaicWorks/SoftwareDesignStudies/README.md

 Other design disciplines have found ways to make this work.
 Design studies are one of the ways.
 Design studies mean producing a solution to a very specific problem and getting feedback on your design.

-Like coding katas, design studies are a way to practice.
+Like [coding katas](https://en.wikipedia.org/wiki/Kata_(programming)), design studies are a way to practice.
 Unlike coding katas, design studies are based on common problems we find in production and are focused on solving the problem within the constraints of production environments.

 ## Design qualities